JMSkelton/Slate-Mod/research.md

 This is a second site page to illustrate how the navbar works.

-The contents of the navbar are set in `_data/navbar.yml`.
+The contents of the navbar are set in `_config.yml`.
-If this file is present, the `link` and `text` fields from the records are used to build the navbar automatically.
+If the `navbar` key is present and has one or list entries, the `link` and `text` fields are used to build the navbar content.